-Okay, so now you may understand more of what the Hoover Dam is and why it’s important.
-But why should you take time out of your Las Vegas trip to go see it?
+Okay, so now you may understand more about the Hoover Dam and why it’s important.
+But why should you take time out of your Las Vegas trip to go see the Hoover Dam?
 We have a few reasons!

 It’s close to Vegas

 The Hoover Dam is a just short drive from the Las Vegas Strip.
 How often do you get to say that you’re less than an hour away from one of the greatest engineering feats in the country?
 The whole tour from pickup to drop-off takes around 4 hours.
 This means you can visit the Hoover Dam in just a half-day trip and still be back in time for your dinner reservations on the Strip!

 It’s an engineering masterpiece

 Not only does this enormous dam supply the water and electricity for three different major U.S. states, but it also helps protect southern California and Arizona from floods.
 It was truly a feat of engineering when it was constructed in 1931, and it remains so today.